 - Failure to file returns because of lack of money

 Even if you do not have money to pay your returns, you should file them.
+If you have questions, you can have a credentialed tax expert assist you online without having to leave your home in New York City or wherever you live in the United States.
 Failure to pay tax and failure to file returns are two separate offenses.
 Once you submit your returns, you can make payments in many ways.
 One of these is through an installment agreement, applying for an offer in compromise, or delay paying temporarily.
 Let the IRS know whichever mode of payment works for you.
 Pay as much as you can when you file the returns because the IRS will assess penalties and charge interest based on the amount you have not paid.

 - Paying your tax from a high-interest credit card